vladimirice/ucom.backend/documentation/code-guide/BLOCKCHAIN_EXPLORER.md

 ## How to explore transactions
 * At the end, data prepared by processors is saved to the PostgreSQL database.
 * [Blockchain fetch service](../../lib/eos/service/tr-traces-service/blockchain-tr-traces-fetch-service.ts) provides an API for the frontend applications to receive user's transactions history

+## How to add a new blockchain processor

+* Create a new processor, [example](../../lib/blockchain-traces/trace-processors/processors/transfer-uos-tokens-trace-processor.ts)
+* Add a processor to the [inversify container config](../../lib/blockchain-traces/inversify/blockchain-traces.inversify.config.ts)
+* `UnknownTraceProcessor` must always be at the end of the list (if it is enabled)
+* Keep in mind that a `chain of responsibility pattern` is implemented.
+A criterion for processing must be very strict.